Patient education: Should I have a screening test for Down syndrome during pregnancy? (Beyond the Basics)

 This topic provides information about prenatal screening for Down syndrome to help you decide if you want to undergo this test.

 More detailed information about Down syndrome screening tests is available by subscription.
-(See "Down syndrome: Prenatal screening overview".)
+(See "Down syndrome: Overview of prenatal screening".)

 WHAT IS DOWN SYNDROME?

-The first decision you need to make is if you want to know, before it is born, whether your developing baby has Down syndrome.
+The first decision you need to make is if you want to know, before birth, whether your developing baby has Down syndrome.
 It may help to review some facts about the condition.
 More detailed information is available separately.
-(See "Patient information: Down syndrome (Beyond the Basics)".)
+(See "Patient education: Down syndrome (Beyond the Basics)".)

 ●Down syndrome is caused by an extra number 21 chromosome.

-●It occurs in about 1 in 700 births and is more common earlier in pregnancy
+●The condition occurs in about 1 in 600 births and is more common earlier in pregnancy, with about 1 in 450 pregnancies affected in the late first trimester.

 ●People with Down syndrome have mild to moderate intellectual disability (mental retardation), meaning that the person can often do things independently; however, most need supervision throughout their lives.

-●People with Down syndrome have characteristic facial features (picture 1), meaning that their facial features are similar to those of other people with Down syndrome
+●People with Down syndrome have characteristic facial features, meaning that their facial features are often similar to those of other people with Down syndrome.

 ●People with Down syndrome may have birth defects, such as problems with how the heart or intestines develop.
 Other medical problems can also develop.